Get Rates Near You!

 Compound Interest Calculator: How Much Interest Will You Earn?

-Use the compound interest calculator below to see how fast your money grows with compound interest vs. simple interest.
+Use the compound interest calculator interactive tool to see how fast you can meet your savings goals with compound interest vs. simple interest.

-Savings rates are higher than they’ve been in 15 years.
+Savings rates are still high, and banks are still offering competitive rates.
 Here are our top picks for those who want to earn the highest interest on their savings.

 Why Is Compound Interest Better?